-Podcast interview conducted by Tiarney Miekus.
-Listen on iTunes here.
+Podcast interview by Tiarney Miekus.
+You can also listen on iTunes here.

 The lead image on QAGOMA’s website for Curious Affection is a portrait of the artist, Patricia Piccinini, next to one of her sculptures.
 The sculpted faces of a woman and the fleshy, ridge-backed child-creature she cradles could almost be real.
 When contrasted with the artist’s body, though, the blankness of the child’s eyes and a slight waxiness of flesh gives it away.